University of Gothenburg

 Organisation

 Within CES nine different academic disciplines from three Faculties at the University of Gothenburg are working together.
-The centre is hosted by the Department of Political Science at the Faculty of Social Science.
-This is where the Management Team and the Study administration belong.
+The center is hosted by the Department of Political Science at the Faculty of Social Science.
+This is where the Director of Studies and the Education administration belong.
 The co-director of studies is always representing another Faculty.

 • Economic History – Department of Economy and Society at the School of Business Economics and Law.